 Yes, pumpkin is gluten-free.
-Be careful if you buy pumpkin pie filling; however, some brands contain ingredients that have glutens.
+Be careful if you buy pumpkin pie filling - some brands contain ingredients that have glutens.

-I can't speak for all pumpkin muffins, but this recipe is healthy!
-Overall, pumpkin is high in vitamin A and C as well as containing lots of fiber.
+This pumpkin muffin recipe is healthy, but depending on the recipe, many contain gluten, sugar, and fat.
+Overall, pumpkin is high in vitamins A and C as well as containing lots of fiber.
 This recipe is gluten-free, low carb, keto, and sugar-free.

 Check out this article from WebMD: 6 Surprising Health Benefits of Pumpkin.

 Yes, absolutely.
-You can freeze this pumpkin muffins recipe.
-I will often make a large batch of these, then once cooled, I place them in an airtight container or freezer bag.
-Then freeze for up to 3 months.
+You can freeze these gluten free pumpkin muffins.
+I will often make a large batch of these, then once cooled, I place them in an airtight container or plastic freezer bag.
+Freeze for up to 3 months.
 They never last that long, of course. 🙂

-Do not use pumpkin pie filling in this recipe as it may already be sweetened and contain pumpkin spices.
+Do not use pie filling in this recipe, as it may already be sweetened and contain pumpkin spices.
 Some pie filling contains glutens too.
 Use only pumpkin puree for this recipe.